-Five Flash Fiction Contests That Are Free to Enter
+Eleven Flash Fiction Contests That Are Free to Enter

 My reply to the question about paying to submit, which is only my opinion (and there are others who will tell you differently,) is that I don’t submit to journals, contests or anthologies that require you to pay to enter.
-If I had the talent of Stephen King, Neil Gaiman or Margaret Atwood, I might be willing to pay since the odds would be in my favor.
+If I had the talent of Stephen King, Neil Gaiman or Margaret Atwood, I might be willing to pay—the odds would be in my favor.
 Of course, writers like these don’t have to pay to get their work into journals or to win contests, so I’m willing to bet none of them would willingly pay either.

-That being said, most of us are not as successful as the type of authors mentioned above, and when we want to make a life out of writing, money can get short.
+That being said, most of us are not as successful as the type of authors mentioned above, and when we want to make a living out of writing, money can get short.
 I understand the need to charge a small fee to cover expenses associated with the contest and possibly help build the award money.
 Still, I just won’t pay to get someone to glance at my work and decide in seconds whether it has hooked them enough to keep on reading or whether it goes directly to the trash folder.

 There are tens of thousands of writing contests out there and a number of them call for Flash Fiction, (aka Microfiction, nano-fiction, short, short fiction, sudden fiction) You can look up the terms I list here to see if some of the paying contests fit your work.
-For the purposes of this article I will only list free Flash Fiction contests.
+For the purposes of this article, I will only list free Flash Fiction contests.
 Word count will vary according to each publisher.
 Make sure to read and adhere to all guidelines and instructions.
-Many submission are thrown out just because they aren’t formatted properly or don’t follow instructions.
+Many submissions are thrown out just because they aren’t formatted properly or don’t follow instructions.
 If the competition calls for 500 words, don’t give them 800 and hope that “they’ll see it can’t be cut and take it anyway.”
 If the limit is 500 they won’t take it.
 If you are Stephen King they might be willing to work with you.
 But for most of the rest of us, the rules are firm.

 According to the Oxford Dictionary (2017), Flash FIction is defined as “Fiction that is extremely brief, typically only a few hundred words or fewer in its entirety.”
 This definition is a bit vague but truth be told, every publication and contests define the term and word length differently.
 Some may want work as brief as 50 words while others may go as high as 1000.